 In April 2019 Marina Viotti was awarded the “Mazars Young Singer Award” as best young singer at the prestigious International Opera Awards in London.
 She won the 3rd prize at the “Concours de Genève” in 2016, the International Belcanto Prize at the Rossini Festival in Wildbad in 2015 and the first prize as well as the Musician’s Prize at the International Competition of Mâcon in 2014.

-After studying flute, Marina Viotti first experimented with jazz, gospel and heavy metal.
-She got a master’s degree in philosophy and literature, before she began her vocal training with Heidi Brunner in Vienna and continued at the Lausanne University of Music in the class of Brigitte Balleys.
-She completed her studies with a diploma as a soloist.
-Currently she is studying Belcanto with Raul Gimenez.
+The versatile musician first studied flute, experimented with jazz, gospel and heavy metal, earned a master’s degree in philosophy and literature before beginning her vocal training with Heidi Brunner in Vienna, which she continued at the Lausanne Conservatory in the class of Brigitte Balleys.
+She graduated with a soloist diploma and is currently completing her training with bel canto studies with Raul Gimenez.

 Marina Viotti’s first steps on the operatic stage after her studies took her to the Lausanne Opera, the Lucerne Theatre and, as part of the young ensemble, to the Grand Théâtre de Genève.

 Meanwhile, she became an internationally sought-after artist who guests at the most renowned opera houses.
 She opened the 2019/ 20 season with her house debut at the Bavarian State Opera as Maddalena/Rigoletto and at La Scala in Milan as Stéphano in Romeo and Juliet.
 Other important house debuts were Rosina/ Il barbiere di Siviglia at the Semperoper in Dresden, Melibea/Il viaggio a Reims in Valencia and Rosina at the Liceu in Barcelona.